Eco-Friendly Holidays in St Ives

 What to Do

-If you’re looking for fun activities that are kind to the environment to take part in during your holiday, you’ve come to the right place.
+If you’re looking for fun activities that are kind to the environment to take part in during your eco-friendly holidays, you’ve come to the right place.
 Cornwall is full of artists, creatives and makers working with the natural environment, local resources and using sustainable practices.

 And, there’s plenty of workshops, day courses and drop-in activities for you to take part in during your holiday.
 Perfect if you’re looking for a fun, eco-friendly activity that leaves you with a unique finished product to remind you of a wonderful visit to Cornwall.